CubicrootXYZ/gonaturalduration/README.md

     * "1 day"
     * "there once was an attempt to generate a duration of 1 day"
     * "this is 01 day"
+    * "in one day"
 * 1h (1 hour)
     * "1 hour"
     * "01 hour"
     * "please remind me in 1 hour"
+    * "let's meet in one hour"
 * -1s (-1 second)
     * "this happend -1 second ago"
     * "-1 second"
+    * "one second"
 * 1d2m (1 day and 2 minutes)
     * "1 day and 2 minutes"
     * "we have 2 minutes and 1 day left"
+    * "please to that in one day and two minutes"
+    * "1 day and two minutes"

+## Contributing

+Everyone wanting to contribute to this library is welcome.
+Add your ideas and bugs to the issue section.
+Open a pull request for additional features.